GigaSpaces-ProfessionalServices/xap-persist-training/xap-persist-training-lab9-redolog/README.md

  * We will use a ProcessRedoLog to read data from SQLite and replay it.
  * We will use a SQLite Browser to view redolog Data.
  * This example demonstrates with a space with one partition.
 For multiple partitions you should run ProcessRedoLog per each redolog file on all machines.
+ * The flush step will be done automatically in undeploy or shutdown **starting from version 16.4** when setting com.gs.redolog.flush.on.shutdown to true, redolog file will be copied to gs-home/work/redolog-backup folder you can also get notification regarding it by implementing com.gigaspaces.utils.RedologFlushNotifier and setting :com.gs.redolog.flush.notify.class with the related class name, and place the jar containing it under gs-home/platform/ext you should also increase shutdown hook time out in order to allow time for above process by: setting com.gs.shutdownhook.timeout (unit is seconds)

 ## Lab Setup